 Your salary, benefits and bonus entitlement payable up to and including the termination date will have tax and national insurance deducted in the usual way.
-It is not unusual to think that you can shift a bonus payment on termination into the tax free exemption by not calling it a “bonus”, but you cannot do this if the intention is to avoid paying tax on sums properly due.
+You cannot shift a bonus payment due on termination into the tax free exemption by referring to it as part of your compensation, if the intention is to avoid paying tax on sums properly due.

 If you have accrued but untaken holiday, will the pay in lieu be taxable?